-- Massage your baby’s tummy, start at the belly button and then massage in circles outwards in a clockwise direction.
-If they are finding this uncomfortable stop and try again at a later date.
+Massage your baby’s tummy.
+Start at the belly button and then massage in circles outwards in a clockwise direction.
+If they are finding this uncomfortable, stop and try again later.

-- A warm bath can help your baby pass on stools more easily and it can also help to massage their stomach again once they are in the bath.
+A warm bath will help your baby relax their abdominal muscles and stop straining, which can help your baby pass on stools more easily.
+It can also help to massage their stomach again once they are in the bath.